 David Lopez was sworn in as General Counsel of the U.S. Equal Employment Opportunity Commission (EEOC) on April 8, 2010.
-He was nominated by President Barack Obama and was confirmed by the Senate to his full term on December 22, 2010.
-Mr. Lopez is the first EEOC field trial attorney to be appointed as General Counsel.
-As General Counsel, Mr. Lopez oversees the Commission's federal court litigation conducted by the 15 EEOC district offices on behalf of victims of employment discrimination, as well as the defensive internal litigation on behalf of the agency.
+He was nominated by President Barack Obama and was confirmed by the Senate on December 22, 2010.
+Mr. Lopez is the first EEOC field trial attorney to be appointed as the agency's General Counsel.
+He has served at the Commission in various capacities for the past 20 years, including as Supervisory Trial Attorney in the Phoenix District Office and Special Assistant to then-Chairman Gilbert F. Casellas.

-General Counsel Lopez graduated from Harvard Law School in 1988 and graduated magna cum laude from Arizona State University in 1985, with a B.S. in Political Science.
+Mr. Lopez graduated from Harvard Law School in 1988 and graduated magna cum laude from Arizona State University in 1985, with a B.S. in Political Science.